Infographic: Skills of a successful CA

 The ICAS motto 'Quaere Verum' or 'seek the truth' should be at the heart of every CA's approach.

-Tip: Be willing to question situations when you have cause for concern.
-As your career progresses you will develop a stronger professional network – it's helpful to have someone in that network who you can speak to in confidence to sense check your thoughts when you are concerned about a situation.
+Be willing to question situations when you have cause for concern.
+As your career progresses you will develop a stronger professional network – it's helpful to have someone in that network who you can speak to in confidence to sense check your thoughts or concerns.

 It goes without saying that CAs must know their numbers inside out.
 However, the ability to analyse and make decisions based on those numbers is critically important for CAs.